 Why every creator needs a portfolio page, and what brands look for on one

 A social profile is chronological and unfiltered, it shows the latest, not the best.
 A creator cannot control what a brand sees first, cannot present their range, and cannot put their reach and niche next to their work.
 They are pitching with a feed.
+The same content, gathered and cleared properly, is exactly what powers a brand’s own galleries: see how that content gets used in turning Instagram into a sales channel.

-What a portfolio page does
+What does a portfolio page do?

 - Curates the best, the creator chooses and features their strongest content.